bliof-test/shipment_tracker/README.md

 [Event sourcing] is used to replay each event allowing us to reconstruct the state of the system at any point in time.

+## Releases

+Releases are tracked via the Releases page for [this project](https://shipment-tracker.fundingcircle.co.uk/releases/shipment_tracker)

 ## Getting Started

 Install the Ruby version specified in `.ruby-version`.